-This article was last updated Apr 09, 2018, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Apr 09, 2018.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 - Americans reduced credit card balances by $43 billion after the holidays, the most in eight years, according to a CompareCards analysis of Federal Reserve data released Friday for the period ending February 2018.